-1. Set-up, organisation and execution of the study programmes

-Information on the set-up, organisation and execution of the study programmes can be found in:

-- the study programme's digital environment: Not available 31.05.2020 - the Teaching and Examination Regulations (see under A).
+- 1. Set-up, organisation and execution of the study programmes Information on the set-up, organisation and execution of the study programmes can be found in: - the study programme's digital prospectus - the Teaching and Examination Regulations (see under A).